 Congressionally Directed Medical Research Programs (CDMRP) -- Spinal Cord Injury Research Program (SCIRP) -- Investigator-Initiated Research Award

 The SCIRP IIRA is intended to support studies that have the potential to make an important contribution to SCI research, patient care, and/or quality of life.

-• Relevance to Military Health: Projects should be relevant to spinal cord-injured military Service members, Veterans, and/or their family members and care partners.
+• Relevance to Military Health: Projects should be relevant to spinal cord-injured military Service Members, Veterans, and/or their family members and care partners.
 Collaboration with military and VA researchers and clinicians is encouraged.

 • Preliminary Data: Observations that drive a research idea may be derived from laboratory discovery, population-based studies, a clinician’s first-hand knowledge of patients, or anecdotal data.
 Applications must include preliminary and/or published data that are relevant to the mission of the SCIRP and support the proposed research project.

-- Pre-Application Deadline: May 21, 2020
+- Pre-Application Deadline: May 24, 2021

-- Invitation to Submit an Application: June 2020
+- Invitation to Submit an Application: July 2021

-- Application Submission Deadline: August 25, 2020
+- Application Submission Deadline: Sep.
+3, 2021

 Areas of Interest